-- Insurance risk: Insurance risks are the risks related to the events insured by NN Insurance Belgium and comprise actuarial and underwriting risks such as mortality, longevity, morbidity and non-life insurance risks, which result from the pricing and acceptance of insurance contracts. - Business risk: Business risks are the risks related to the management and development of the insurance portfolio but exclude risks directly connected to insured events.
-Business risk includes policyholder behavior risks and expense risks.
+- Non-market risk (Underwriting and Pricing Risks): Insurance risks are the risks related to the events insured by NN Insurance Belgium and comprise actuarial and underwriting risks such as mortality, longevity, morbidity and non-life insurance risks, which result from the pricing and acceptance of insurance contracts. - Business risks: Business risks are the risks related to the management and development of the insurance portfolio but exclude risks directly connected to insured events.
+Business risk includes policyholder behaviour risks and expense risks.
 Business risks occur because of internal, industry, regulatory/political, or wider market factors.

-Market and Counterparty Default Risk
+Market and Counterparty Default Risks

 - Market and credit risk: Market risk is the risk of potential losses due to adverse movements in financial market variables.
 Counterparty default risk (credit risk) is the risk of potential losses due to default by counterparties.
 Market and credit risks include (i) equity risk; (ii) real estate risk; (iii) interest rate risk; (iv) credit spread risk; (v) counterparty default risk and (vi) foreign exchange risk.
 In relation to market and credit risk, a distinction is made between own account business and separate account business. - Own account business: in the case of own account business, NN Insurance Belgium directly bears the market and credit risk of its invested assets and liabilities.
 Own account business includes NN Insurance Belgium's life insurance and non-life insurance business, as well as other invested assets and direct liabilities. - Separate account business: in the case of separate account business, the policyholder bears the market and credit risk.
 NN Insurance Belgium's earnings from the separate account businesses are primarily driven by fee income.
 However, in the case of variable annuities and in some Unit-Linked products, NN Insurance Belgium retains risk associated with the guarantees provided to its policyholders.
-Businesses in this category are (i) the variable annuities (VA) portfolio, and (ii) other separate account business, primarily the unit-linked business. - Liquidity risk: Liquidity risk is the risk that NN Insurance Belgium does not have sufficient liquid assets to meet its financial obligations when they become due and payable, at reasonable cost and in a timely manner.
+Businesses in this category are (i) the variable annuities (VA) portfolio, and (ii) other separate account business, primarily the unit-linked business.